varadkhadake2002/Striver-A2Z-DSA/README.md

 ---

+Sure!
+Here's a cleaner and simpler summary for **Day 1** that still looks professional:

+---

-✅ Day 1: C++ Basics & Conditionals
+### ✅ Day 1: C++ Basics & Conditionals

-1 Covered basic syntax, input/output, data types.
+* Learned basic syntax, input/output, and data types.

-2.Implemented simple logic using if-else and switch-case statements.

-3.Practiced common interview patterns like prefix/postfix increment and vowel checks.
+* Practiced conditional statements: `if`, `else if`, `else`, and `switch`.
+* Implemented beginner problems like positive/negative number check, even/odd check, vowel/consonant, and a basic calculator.

-4.Created ASCII chart cheat sheet for quick reference.
+* Created and added an ASCII chart for quick reference.

-5.All programs are committed under Day1/ with detailed comments for future revision.
+---

 ## 📁 Folder Structure